florhtml/google-homepage-clone/README.md

 I want to practice HTML and CSS making the Spanish google.com's homepage.

-The screenshot 👇
+This is the original 👇

-The clone 👇
+This is the clone 👇